-THE DOTTED LINE CONNECTION IS REQUIRED, unless remote valtage adjustment is used.
-If using remote adjustment, the built-in adjustment must be turned fully CCW and the remote pot should have a value of 5k (0.5w).
+THE DOTTED LINE CONNECTIONS ARE REQUIRED, unless remote voltage adjustments are used.
+If using remote adjustments, the built-in adjustments must be turned fully CCW and the remote pots should have a value of 5K (0.5w).

 Output Connections when Remote Adjustment Option is included: